-Many popular houseplants are toxic to humans and pets.
-Many houseplants contain calcium oxalate crystals which are toxic if ingested or there are some houseplants with milky sap that can cause skin irritation.
-If you have children or pets at home, it is wise to be aware of which houseplants are toxic and which are safe to have around children.
+Worried?
+Don’t be!
 The good thing is you can safely live with toxic houseplants even with children and pets.
-You just need to keep it out of reach.
+You just need to keep these plants out of reach.
 Here are popular houseplants that are toxic to humans and pets.

-Suburbs 101 participates in affiliate programs including Amazon Associates Program and may earn from qualifying purchases at no extra cost to you.
+Suburbs 101 participates in affiliate programs including the Amazon Associates Program and may earn from qualifying purchases at no extra cost to you.

 15 Houseplants that are Toxic to Humans and Pet